-As we entered the front gates, everything from out last visit came flooding back.
+As we entered the front gates, everything from our last visit came flooding back.
 The adorable rides, the cute holiday music and the themed areas of the park were just as inviting as they had been a decade ago.
-I quickly regretted the years of not bringing my littles here to play and have tiny adventures on rides made just their size.
+I quickly regretted the years of not bringing my little ones here to play and have tiny adventures on rides made just their size.

 There are also several shows, including a Dive Show, to sit and enjoy throughout the day.
 I haven’t seen a Dive Show in such a long time, and unfortunately missed each showing during our visit.
 But we did overhear many people talking about it throughout the park and it sounded like an extremely neat event to witness.

 Food!
 This can be one of the most time consuming element of a trip to an amusement/theme park.
 Everything from pricing to items offered can take a bit of planning for families.
 Holiday World had quite a number of reasonably priced snack stands throughout the park as well as restaurants that offered a good amount of seating compared to the crowd.
 You’ll find your typical park favorites such as ice cream, cotton candy, pretzels, pizza, and burgers as well as a cafeteria – Plymouth Rock Café – in the Thanksgiving area.
 We sampled as much food as we could during our trip – but it was only when we got home that I realized that I had not tried the amazing looking Bavarian Pretzels.
 Bummer!
 That’s at the top of my list for our next visit.

 Not only was the atmosphere very family-friendly – we found that staff members we encountered were also very friendly and helpful.
 Everyone from Guest Relations to those working in the food stands and shops were courteous and on-top-of finding any information that you needed.